December 1st is World AIDS Day. Find out how you can help to raise awareness by creating an engaging video with a World Aids Day video template.

-Sunday December 1st is World AIDS Day.
-This takes place every first of December and is an opportunity to create awareness and show support for those living with HIV, as well as to commemorate those who have died from AIDS (acquired immune deficiency syndrome).
+World AIDS Day takes place every December 1st and is an opportunity to create awareness and show support for those living with HIV, as well as to commemorate those who have died from AIDS (Acquired Immune Deficiency Syndrome).

 Essential Information About HIV and AIDS